fastlane/ci/docs/ProjectLayout.md

 ---

 Rspec tests for the ruby implementation of the web application.
 Sub-folders here should match the relevant files under test in `app/`

+web
+---

+Front-end code for the browser UI of the application

 vendor
 ---